Logo

 How to create a budget that works for your business

-However, without a budget, you risk spending more money than you’re bringing in each month, leading to business failure.
+However, without a company budget, you risk spending more money than you’re bringing in each month, leading to business failure.

 What Is a Business Budget?